agemoai/arcsolver/README.md

 ### Object-centric Models

-The `ocm` module provides a set of primitive classes for constructing object-centric models of ARC grids
+The `ocm` module provides a set of primitive classes for constructing object-centric models of ARC grids.
+For example:

 ``` python
 from arcsolver.ocm import Vector, Rectangle, Line, Grid, Color, Direction